Twaddler01/rpg_similitude/README.md

 09-05-2024
 - Updated equipment section some more.
 Added default equipment and stat information.
 Armor is now totaled up based on what is equipped starting out, will add other stats dynamically soon.
 - Likely need a few functions to update equipment slots as equipment is swapped, etc.
+- Need current icon images uploaded to Github for full functionality.

 09-02-2024
 - Character section added for user to specify player info (name, race, class) if not yet created or saved.